BrianMillerS/trading_card_grading_capstone/README.md

 - [Descriptions of Files in Repo](#Descriptions-of-Files-in-Repo)

 # Project Takeaway
-For my masters capstone I built a machine learning model to automate the manual card grading process done by companies such as [PSA](https://www.psacard.com/services/tradingcardgrading) and [Beckett](https://www.beckett.com/grading).
+For my masters capstone I built a neural network model to automate the manual card grading process done by companies such as [PSA](https://www.psacard.com/services/tradingcardgrading) and [Beckett](https://www.beckett.com/grading).

- - The custom neural network model performed well, assigning new cards a grade score with 76% accuracy, with a variance of +/- 1.2 grades.
+ - The model performed well, assigning new cards a grade score with 76% accuracy, with a variance of +/- 1.2 grades.
- - The model was trained on 10k labeled images with professional scores from PSA, which underwent rigorous cleaning, image cropping, and image augmentation.
+ - The model was trained on 10k labeled images with professional scores from PSA, which underwent rigorous cleaning: image selection,  image cropping, and image augmentation.
- - The neural network was built on top of RESNET-50, and underwent two rounds of training with frozen layers to ensure
+ - Neural network design was essential.
+Built on top of RESNET-50, many considerations were taken when building the model: number of dense layers, pooling method, activation functions, freezing layers while training, batch size, learning rate, dropout rate.

 Using this model, I founded *Card Grade AI, LLC*.
-Our app that we allow users to get instanteneous card grades from just the camera on their phone, is currently in progress.
+Our app allows users to get instanteneous card grades from just a snap of their phone camera, it is currently in progress.
 For this reason the training data and final ML model are not on this repo, and are considered proprietary.

 ![alt text](readme_photos/CNN_diagram.png)